GIfatahTH/states_rebuilder/examples/ex_009_1_4_ca_todo_mvc_with_state_persistence_and_user_auth/README.md

 * Handle dynamic dark/light theme and app internationalization.
 * Users can sign up / sign in and see their proper todos.
 * Sign in is done with a token that when expired the signed user automatically logs out.
+* User information is persisted so user will be auto-logged when app started if token is not expired.

 The app state will be stored using SharedPreferences, Hive, and sqflite for demonstration purposes.